Calling all entrepreneurs, artists, innovators, leaders, performers, communicators, and creatives...

 We grant credit for IB exam results of 4 or higher.

-The Faculty Recognition Award is our competitive talent-based scholarship.
+Submitting a portfolio or audition makes you eligible for the Faculty Recognition Award, our competitive talent-based scholarship.
 This scholarship is renewable up to four years.
-The number of awards varies each year.
+The portfolio submission deadline for scholarship consideration is January 15, 2018.

 The Faculty Recognition Award is open to: